-(a) Use Regulations.

-- (1) Permitted uses.
-All uses not otherwise prohibited in this section or any other applicable land use regulation adopted by the City of Pataskala are allowed provided they meet the provisions of these regulations. - (2) Prohibited uses. - A. Private water supply systems in all special flood hazard areas identified by FEMA, permitted under Chapter 3701 of the Ohio Revised Code. - B. Infectious waste treatment facilities in all special flood hazard areas, permitted under Chapter 3734 of the Ohio Revised Code. - (b) Water and Wastewater Systems.
-The following standards apply to all water supply, sanitary sewerage and waste disposal systems not otherwise regulated by the Ohio Revised Code: - (1) All new and replacement water supply systems shall be designed to minimize or eliminate infiltration of flood waters into the systems; - (2) New and replacement sanitary sewerage systems shall be designed to minimize or eliminate infiltration of flood waters into the systems and discharge from the systems into flood waters; and, - On-site waste disposal systems shall be located to avoid impairment to or contamination from them during flooding.
+(2) Prohibited uses.

+Private water supply systems in all special flood hazard areas identified by FEMA, permitted under Chapter 3701 of the Ohio Revised Code.

+В. Infectious waste treatment facilities in all special flood hazard areas, permitted under Chapter 3734 of the Ohio Revised Code.

+(b) Water and Wastewater Systems.
+The following standards apply to all water supply, sanitary sewerage and waste disposal systems not otherwise regulated by the Ohio Revised Code:

+All new and replacement water supply systems shall be designed to (1) minimize or eliminate infiltration of flood waters into the systems;

+(2) New and replacement sanitary sewerage systems shall be designed to minimize or eliminate infiltration of flood waters into the systems and discharge from the systems into flood waters; and,

+(3) On-site waste disposal systems shall be located to avoid impairment to or contamination from them during flooding.